 National Regulatory Authorities (NRA), worldwide, use systems for the authorization and post-marketing surveillance of medical products that depend upon the assessment of submitted dossiers, and the inspection of Finished Pharmaceutical Products (FPP) and Active Pharmaceutical Products (APIs) manufacturers, Quality Audits of medical devices manufacturers and Quality Control Laboratories (QCLs) in the development, manufacture and distribution of the product.
 These inspections and quality audits are performed for dossier data verification and to provide evidence that the FPP, APIs and Medical devices manufacturers, QCLs are in compliance with the relevant good practice (GxP) guidelines and requirements.

-The performance of on-site inspection and quality audits of manufacturing facilities as well as the supply and distribution chain outside the Rwanda FDA’s domestic territory is a resource-intensive activity and one that often lies on the critical path to regulatory decision-making.
+The performance of on-site inspection of manufacturing facilities as well as the supply and distribution chain outside the Rwanda FDA’s domestic territory is a resource-intensive activity and one that often lies on the critical path to regulatory decision-making.
 Furthermore, the hosting of multiple regulatory inspections and audits is also a significant overhead for the sites inspected that adds to the cost of producing the products.
 Even the best resourced NMRAs face resource limitations and therefore it is regulatory best practice to use quality risk management in prioritizing inspection activities.
-In order to best use the limited inspection resources and minimize multiple and repeated inspections, it is therefore good practice for national authorities to leverage available and reliable evidence of compliance and noncompliance with good practice requirements as part of their risk-based inspection planning process, such that there is no on-site inspection or Quality audit without well-founded cause.
+In order to best use the limited inspection resources and minimize multiple and repeated inspections, it is therefore good practice for national authorities to leverage available and reliable evidence of compliance and noncompliance with good practice requirements as part of their risk-based inspection planning process, such that there is no on-site inspection without well-founded cause.

 Verification and confirmation of GMP Compliance of a manufacturer of pharmaceutical products, and Compliance to ISO 13485/ 2016 of Medical devices in a foreign country may be based on the assessment of evidence of GMP and ISO 13485/ 2016 compliance that includes a recent inspection of the manufacturer by a competent regulatory agency and other internationally recognized institutions.